 The Type of Bicycles You Have

-Straightforward installation is definitely something to consider when choosing any bike rack.
+Straightforward installation is something to consider when choosing any bike rack.
 Some truck bed bike racks require you to drill into or bolt certain pieces to your truck; therefore, it is important to consider this.

 Quality Build and Materials